 The only way to tell if your drinking water is safe is by having it tested at a certified laboratory.
 Harmful bacteria, parasites, and viruses are invisible to the naked eye, so water that looks and tastes good may not be safe to drink.
 These microbes can exist in surface and groundwater supplies and can cause immediate sickness in humans if not properly treated.

 Certain chemical contaminants are sometimes found in a water source and can cause long-term health problems that take years to develop.
-Frequent water testing will identify unsafe water and ensure, the treatment system is treating the water to a satisfactory level when necessary.
+Frequent water testing will identify unsafe water and ensure the treatment system (if used) is treating the water to a satisfactory level when necessary.

-Useful tests are available to help determine the water supply's health and safety, and the water treatment system's performance.
-Your local health department can assist in selecting tests important for assessing your drinking water.
+Tests are available to help determine the water supply's health and safety, and the water treatment system's performance.
+Your local health department can assist in selecting test important for assessing your drinking water.
 Following is a list of tests that are commonly completed when accessing drinking water quality.

-Basic water potability - Include tests for coliform bacteria, nitrates, pH, sodium, chloride, fluoride, sulfate, iron, manganese, total dissolved solids, and hardness.
+- Basic water potability - Includes tests for coliform bacteria, nitrate, pH, ions (sodium, chloride, iron, manganese, fluoride, sulfate), total dissolved solids, and hardness.